MDes International Design Strategy

 Curriculum

-Part of the curriculum is composed of elective courses and projects that will enable students to customize courses to their needs.
-With several projects carried out every year in close collaboration with companies or institutions as well as a 4- to 6-month internship during the second year, this program is aimed at building up experience of real work situations in the design field.
+With several projects carried out every year in close collaboration with companies or institutions as well as a 4- to 6-month internship during the second year, international design strategy program is aimed at building up experience of real work situations in the design field.
+A one-year long end of study project and thesis will also allow students to better define their identity and values as designers

 Students who are joining L’École de design Nantes Atlantique at postgraduate level benefit from an integration semester.
 The goal of this semester for students is to highlight and expand professional knowledge in the context of another culture.